zendesk/zendesk_app_migrator/src/app_scaffold/README.md

 # App Migration Scaffold

 ## Description
 This scaffold is used by [zendesk_app_migrator](https://github.com/zendesk/zendesk_app_migrator), it contains modules and sample code to help you migrate from a v1 app.
-For detailed documentation on how to migrate from a v1 app, see our [Migrating to v2](https://developer.zendesk.com/apps/docs/apps-v2/migrating) guide on the Zendesk Developer Portal.
+For detailed documentation on how to migrate from a v1 app, see our [Migrating to Zendesk App Framework v2](https://developer.zendesk.com/apps/docs/apps-v2/migrating) guide on the Zendesk Developer Portal.

 ## Getting Started